How Long Does a Solar Carport Installation Take?

 Phase 1: Design Stage

 The Design Stage begins with a site visit conducted by us, including groundworker and electrician.
 We check the ground conditions, survey for any existing services, check the dimensions and have a look at your consumer unit in order to plan the cabling installation.
+We'll also ask you for any ground surveys, topography reports and other information which we'll need for the foundation design.

 Image 19

-Phase 2: Permit Stage
+Phase 2: Approvals Stage

 If the carport installation is intended to be connected to the grid, a DNO application is also submitted to the local Distribution Network Operator.
 However, if you opt to store the energy in batteries, this may not be necessary

 The approval process for planning and DNO applications can take between 8-16 weeks, with an average duration of 12 weeks - depending on the local authority you're working with.
+Multiple design changes can also extend this phase as well.

 Image 20